keithbuhler/keithbuhler.github.io/PHI-305-S2016-Syllabus.md

 ## Readings

 **Required Textbook:** Pierce and Randels, Contemporary Bioethics.
 Oxford, 2010.
 First Edition. ($80 new, $25 used, #14 rent,).
-All other required readings are posted on Canvas.
+All other required readings are posted online.

+## Reading Tips

+* Read ahead.
+* Give yourself enough time to read carefully.
+You will get better and faster.
+* *Try to understand* the book.
+What is the author’s key terms?
+The author’s main point?
+* Dialogue with the book before class.
+Take notes.
+Email me.
+Talk with each other.
+Talk with other friends.
+Process your thoughts.
+* Take notes on: Is the author correct?
+What confused you?
+What questions did you have?
+What does the book mean?
+* The two most important questions for each reading 1.
+What is the main truth claim?
+2. What is the evidence?
+* Pay attention to what confuses you and what you disagree with.
+Bring your questions to class.
+* Don’t read the introduction for the book (which is often more confusing than the book).
+If you do want to read it, read it after reading the primary source — that may help.
+* Use things like Sparknotes sparingly.
+I want you to have your own encounter with the text.
+Get your own first impression.
+Sparknotes can pretty useful but don’t rely on it and only read it after reading the primary source.

 ### Quizzes ###
 Short reading quizzes will assess whether your eyeballs hit the page and whether you comprehended what you read.
 Primarily, your goal is not just to read but to *understand*.
 Reflect on what you’ve read.
 Bring to class a question from the reading -- focus on what confuses you.

-## Participation: ##
-You must take responsibility for your own learning.
-Participate in three ways: (a) attend, (b) talk or write, and (c) do Critical Reading and Group Presentations.

 ### Attendance
+We need you here!
 Attendance is mandatory.
-You have five (5) “free” absences to use for any reason -- sick days, personal day, or just taking the day off.
-(Except for a few reasons (serious illness, death in family) I won’t grant extra absences.)
-After five absences, serious points are deducted from your participation grade.

-### Dialogue/writing
+Roll will be taken each class.
+(Being repeatedly or egregiously late will count as an absence.)
+1 to 5 unexcused absences are freebies — no credit lost.
+6 or more unexcused absences cause bigger and bigger deductions from your participation grade.
+(8 is a letter grade) You are paying for this education including this class, so why wouldn’t you make the most of it?

+## Participation through dialogue/writing:

-This is an upper-division dialogue-oriented class.
-Every person must talk in class AND write on the online discussion board.
+This is a dialogue-oriented class.
+Every person is responsible to participate.

+*Speaking Emphasis:* "External processors" emphasize talking.
+You will be on my “go to” team to talk in class (instead of posting reflections after class).

+*Writing Emphasis:* "Internal procesors" emphasize writing.  to earn participation points, you will post class reflections online every week.
+You may elect to speak in class as well, and may be called upon.

 Everyone starts at an 80% for the discussion grade; you can move up from there or down, depending on whether you speak or write once per week, pay attention, and offer helpful contributions.
-Some "internal processors" will write more online after class; some "external processors" will speak more in class. *You must speak or write a post at least once per week for full points.* Every unit will have 2 lectures and 4 dialogues.

 Come *prepared*.
-Read, take notes, think, reflect, and come ready to share your view point, defend it, listen to others' viewpoint, and critique theirs.
-The amount you learn is directly proportional to the effort you put into participation.
+Read, take notes, reflect, and come ready to share your viewpoint, defend it, listen to others' viewpoints, and critique theirs.

 A discussion is more than just sharing opinions; it is a friendly, eager, sincere search for truth.
 We can't judge each other, but we must judge each other's opinions, and test them for truth.
 We discuss because it is more interesting; it helps us retain the information; it challenges our own viewpoint; and because philosophy itself is a dialogue.
-Discussion ground rules are posted on Canvas.
+Discussion ground rules are posted online.

 ### Critical Reading and Group Presentation
 Every student will present do two "critical readings and group presentations."
 These are days when your group summarizes the assigned article and presents your analysis.
-Instructions are posted on Canvas.
+Instructions are posted online.

 ## Tests:
 There is a midterm and final.
-The Study Guide with all the questions is posted on Canvas.
+The Study Guide with all the questions is posted online.
 The tests will assess (a) your knowledge definitions of key philosophical terms, (b) knowledge of historical facts relevant to health care ethics, (c) your familiarity with major health care theories and (d) your mastery of the arguments for and against these theories.

 ## Unit Papers:  ##
 Every student will write six Unit Papers.
 These Unit Papers help you synthesize your own views after doing the readings and listening to lectures and participating in the discussions.
 This assignment is pass/fail, so folllow the instructions closely.
 I will not tolerate plagiarism — unintentional or intentional.
 Be careful to cite your sources correctly.
 If I detect plagiarism, I will contact you.
 The assignment will receive a zero, and disciplinary action may follow.
-The instructions are posted on Canvas.
+The instructions are posted online.

 ## Extra Credit: